 We usually require that the for clauses in an uber-flower only bind variables to entities, not to types (e.g., $v : {\sf Person}$ is allowed, but $v : {\sf Nat}$ is not).
 While not strictly necessary, there are two reasons for preferring this restriction.
 First, in practice, types will almost always be infinite, so the data migrations induced by a non-restricted uber-flower would often return infinite instances.
 Second, the restriction ensures that the induced data migrations are {\it domain independent}~\cite{DBLP:books/aw/AbiteboulHV95}, allowing some evaluations of uber-flowers to be computed using relational algebra~\cite{relfound}.
 Semantically, this restriction means that evaluations of uber-flowers correspond to migrations of the form $\Delta_G \circ \Pi_F$, where $F$ is surjective on attributes, a condition described in section~\ref{querytrans}.

-In figure~\ref{query} we present an uber-flower, from our $Emp$ schema to our $Emp$ schema (figure~\ref{Emp}), which when evaluated makes each employee their own boss and appends their old boss's name to their name.
+In Figure~\ref{query} we present an uber-flower, from our $Emp$ schema to our $Emp$ schema (Figure~\ref{Emp}), which when evaluated makes each employee their own boss and appends their old boss's name to their name.
 Note that {\sf Dept} is copied over unchanged; only {\sf Emp} changes.

 {\bf Remark.} Because boolean algebra can be equationally axiomatized, evaluation of uber-flowers can express queries that might not be considered conjunctive in certain relational settings.
-For example, when our type-side contains boolean algebra (figure~\ref{bool}), evaluation of uber-flowers can express queries such as $Q(R) := \{ x \in R \ | \ P(x) \vee \neg P'(x) = \top \}$.
+For example, when our type-side contains boolean algebra (Figure~\ref{bool}), evaluation of uber-flowers can express queries such as $Q(R) := \{ x \in R \ | \ P(x) \vee \neg P'(x) = \top \}$.
 In addition, instances can contain skolem terms of type {\sf Bool}, implying the existence of truth values besides $\top, \bot$.
 Similarly, evaluation of uber-flowers can express non-computable queries whenever a type-side contains an equational theory that is Turing-complete.
-In such cases, the type-side will not have a decidable equality relation and the theorem proving methods employed by the implementation (section~\ref{impl}) may diverge.
+In such cases, the type-side will not have a decidable equality relation and the theorem proving methods employed by the implementation (section~\ref{impl}) will diverge or fail.